MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 Set up your local environment variables.
 Add paths for:
 * Pandoc.exe (it's probably at C:\Users\yourUserName\AppData\Local\Pandoc)
 * The con2md conversion tool (it's under BuildX\Cmd)

+So that you can run the tools as intended:
+* Got to IDWEB and become a member of the **MSDN Reporting** security group
+* Make sure you've been granted writer permissions on [Open Source Hub](https://opensourcehub.microsoft.com) (*ask Ted*)

 ## <h2 id="s2"> Refactor the WDCML TOC (create OP and REF XTOC files)</a>